 In most cases, claim denials are not a result of bad faith.
 There are valid circumstances where your policy may simply not cover the type of damage you suffered.
 However, if your claim was denied, it is a good idea to thoroughly review your insurance policy.
 Insurance policies are long, complicated documents with lots of types of damages that aren’t covered.
 These contracts are meant to be complicated because it helps minimize claims that the insurance company must honor.
 Complicated policies with lots of exceptions also help protect insurance companies from situations where they may be vulnerable to a lawsuit.

 Do not walk away from a valid insurance claim without a fight.
 Bad faith can significantly impact your ability to recover benefits the company owes you under your policy.
-If you believe an insurance company is breaching its legal duties of care to you, contact an attorney to discuss a claim against the insurer for acting in bad faith.
+If you believe an insurance company is breaching its legal duties of care to you, contact a West Virginia bad faith attorney to discuss a claim against the insurer for acting in bad faith.

 The attorneys at Manchin Injury Law will explain your legal options and work to obtain the compensation you need and deserve after an insurance company has acted in bad faith.
-Talk to our Clarksburg lawyers about your bad faith case today by contacting us online or by calling us at 800-557-4LAW.
+Talk to our lawyers about your bad faith case today by contacting us online or by calling us.

 Keep in mind that we take personal injury cases on a contingency fee basis — you pay no legal fees unless we succeed.